perrette/scribe/README.md

 ### Advanced usage as keyboard replacement

-By default the content of the transcription is pasted to the clipboard, but is not propagated further.
+By default the content of the transcription is pasted to the clipboard, and it is up to the user to paste (e.g. Ctrl + V).
 With the `--keyboard` option `scribe` will attempt to simulate a keyboard and send transcribed characters to the applcation under focus:

 ```bash